-Nawaz Sharif was Pakistan’s Prime Minister three times — from late 1990 until July 1993, then from February of 1997 into the fall of 1999, and finally against from June 2013 until his ouster in July of 2017.
+Nawaz Sharif was Pakistan’s Prime Minister three times — from late 1990 until July 1993, then from February 1997 into the fall of 1999, and finally again from June 2013 until his ouster in July 2017.
 Currently, he’s in prison — and Calibri is partially responsible for that.

 What’s Calibri?
 It’s the font represented in the image above.
 You’ve almost certainly seen it before — if you open up a current version of Microsoft Word or Outlook, it’s the default font unless you or someone else have changed your settings, replacing the long-standing go-to Times New Roman a bit more than a decade ago.
 That’s because it’s supposedly more readable — which is, really, the point of a typeface anyway.
 But for Sharif, it was his undoing.

-Pakistani politics are complicated — the fact that the same guy could serve three non-consecutive terms leading the government with all three are of seemingly random amounts of time should be enough evidence of that.
+Pakistani politics are complicated — the fact that the same guy could serve three non-consecutive terms leading the government (and with non-standard term lengths each time) should be enough evidence of that.
 In Sharif’s case, though, it’s even more complex.
 The first time he left office, it was because Pakistan’s President, at the time, had the power to dissolve the elected governments unilaterally, and that’s exactly what happened.
 The second time Sharif was in office, he was ousted by a coup, then jailed and exiled.
 He returned in 2007 only to be immediately deported, then returned again a few months later.
 A few years after that, his party won enough seats in the National Assembly to lead a coalition government, one which put Sharif back in the prime minister’s role.
 Whether he was successful during that third term is a conversation for another newsletter.
 But how that term ended, well, let’s dive in.

 In 2015, a whistleblower — who to this day remains anonymous — leaked a collection of 11.5 million documents taken from a Panamanian law firm.
 The documents now colloquially called the Panama Papers, were obtained by a group of reporters known as the International Consortium of Investigative Journalists.
 In April 2016, the ICIJ reported on the leak for the first time and did so in grand fashion by publishing an in-depth analysis of the documents.
 The investigation, available here, showed that the law firm had set up more than 200,000 offshore accounts and shell companies on behalf of some of the world’s richest and most powerful people.
 While the existence of these offshore entities isn’t, in and of itself, unlawful, it’s likely that many of them were being used for unlawful or unethical purposes, such as tax evasion or money laundering.
 And the Sharif family was among those named.